machisuji/redcar-remember/README.md

 Saves state for a Redcar project when it is closed and restores this state when the project is opened again.

 ### Features
-At the moment merely the following is saved:
+The following data are saved:

 * window bounds

-### To do
 * project tree width

 ## Installation